 Pro's: Sleeps up to eight, large holding tanks and battery compartment, comfort and livability, all-season, plentiful storage, can tow a vehicle, inside access between living and driving areas.

-Con's: Large size, high cost, high profile, heavy in weight, poor maneuverability, poor ground clearance, and limited off-road capability
+Con's: Large size, high cost, high profile, very heavy, poor maneuverability, poor ground clearance, and limited off-road capability

 8. Toy Hauler: